 Owning or distributing child pornography is illegal in California and the U.S. as a whole.
 This means that criminal charges related to child pornography can be prosecuted both at the state and federal level.
 These crimes are taken very seriously, as they are considered acts of exploitation of minors.
-If you are facing child pornography charges in the L.A. area, speak to a child pornography lawyer in Hermosa Beach at Okabe and Haushalter.
+If you are facing child pornography charges in the L.A. area, speak to a child pornography lawyer at Okabe and Haushalter.
 We can help you learn more about your legal rights and your options as a defendant in court.

 Child pornography-related charges are described in Section 311 of the California Penal Code.
 The statutes in this part of the state law books state that it is unlawful to possess obscene materials depicting minors engaged in sex acts or otherwise being exploited for the sexual gratification of the viewer of those materials (i.e., suggestive nude poses).
 California law treats possession and distribution differently, and distribution for commercial gain is penalized more harshly than the distribution for other reasons.
 Also, being accused of being involved in the production of child pornography could result in multiple charges being pressed, including various sex crimes charges.